larrycameron80/zxbt/README.md

     function transfer(address _to, uint256 _value, string _message) returns (bool success) {}

 Now when you transfer tokens, you can send messages, sign a send.
+You can insert images and text files up to 40 kb.
 You can send messages without sending tokens.
 Set the amount of tokens = 0.
 Messages can be sent by any owner of 1 ZXBT token.